-5. If a public review needs to remains public, then respond to the complaint in a logical way.
+5. If a public review needs to remain public, then respond to the complaint logically.

 Take the emotion out.
 It’s easy to respond to critics with our feelings, but this may only throw fuel on the fire.
 Use the opportunity to logically respond with your side of the story, and offer your customer a public apology for their negative experience.
 You may even want to man up and offer a freebie to help settle the dust.

 6. If online negative reviews keep coming … you may want to rethink the way you are doing business.